-8.Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)
+8. Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)

-The CM hardware component cannot be certified by the FCC as it is not a standalone device.
-It is a sub-chip imbedded in the Snapdragon 660 SoC which is also not a standalone device, but rather intended to be used within a COTS device which would undergo standard FCC certification for EMI/EMC.
+The Qualcomm Crypto Engine Core hardware component cannot be certified by the FCC, as it is not a standalone device.
+It is a sub-chip embedded in the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC, and Qualcomm QCS6490 SoC, which are also not standalone devices.
+However, it is intended to be used within a COTS device which would undergo standard FCC certification for EMI/EMC.

-According to 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, the CM is not subject to EMI/EMC regulations because it is a subassembly that is sold to an equipment manufacturer for further fabrication.
-That manufacturer is responsible for obtaining the necessary authorization for the equipment with the CM embedded prior to further marketing to a vendor or to a user.
+According to 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, the Qualcomm Crypto Engine Core is not subject to EMI/EMC regulations because it is a subassembly that is sold to an equipment manufacturer for further fabrication.
+That manufacturer is responsible for obtaining the necessary authorization for the equipment with the Qualcomm Crypto Engine Core embedded prior to further marketing to a vendor or to a user.

-9.Power up Tests
+9. Power up Tests

 Power up self-tests consist of known-answer tests of algorithm implementations.
-The Qualcomm Crypto Engine Core power up tests are automatically performed independent of any user during power up of the Qualcomm Crypto Engine Core.
+The Qualcomm Crypto Engine Core power up tests are automatically performed, independently of any user during power up of the Qualcomm Crypto Engine Core.
 All self-tests are performed as a single atomic action that has two possible results: success or failure.
-If the result is success, the CM becomes operational, if it is failure, the CM enters an error state and cryptographic functions cannot be performed.
+If the result is success, the Qualcomm Crypto Engine Core becomes operational, if it is failure, the Qualcomm Crypto Engine Core enters into an error state and cryptographic functions cannot be performed.

 The power up tests are also run when a reset event is received.
-If any of the tests fail, the Qualcomm Crypto Engine Core will enter an Error state.
+If any of the tests fail, the Qualcomm Crypto Engine Core will enter into an error state.
 The Qualcomm Crypto Engine Core cannot be used in this state.
-To recover from the error state, re-initialization is possible by successful execution of the power up tests which can be triggered by either a power-off/power-on cycle or the receipt of a reset event.
+To recover from the error state, it needs to be re-initialized.
+This is achieved via the successful execution of the power up tests, which can be triggered by either a power-off/power-on cycle or the receipt of a reset event.

 The power up tests trigger immediately when a reset occurs and execute all needed tests until completion.
 Once completed successfully, the logic releases the Qualcomm Crypto Engine Core for external usage.
-If an error is detected during the tests, the logic locks the Qualcomm Crypto Engine Core will only respond to a reset which will cause the Qualcomm Crypto Engine Core to re-execute the power up tests.
+If an error is detected during the tests, the logic locks the Qualcomm Crypto Engine Core and prevents external usage.
+Once locked, the Qualcomm Crypto Engine Core will only respond to a reset, which will cause the Qualcomm Crypto Engine Core to re-execute the power up tests.
 If the error persists, the Qualcomm Crypto Engine Core will remain unavailable.